-Figure \ref{Fig:07b} shows the kinetic moments of planets (Table A) as a function of distance to the Sun.
+Figure \ref{Fig:05} shows the kinetic moments of planets (Appendix A) as a function of distance to the Sun.
 The moments of telluric planets are essentially negligible whereas those of the giant planets follow a monotonous decreasing trend.
-In contrast, the areal velocities of all planets follow a $a^{-1/2}$ law (Figure \ref{Fig:07a}).
 It therefore seems that the telluric planets have lost energy.
 We hypothesize that this energy is transferred to the planets rotation axis.
-Following \cite{Laplace1799} and \cite{Lagrange1853}, any modification of the inclination of the planet’s rotation axis leads to a modification of the full rotation.\\
+Following \Laplace (\cite{Laplace1799}) and \Lagrange (\cite{Lagrange1788}), any modification of the inclination of the planet’s rotation axis leads to a modification of the rotation.

-\cite{Laplace1799} provides the system of linear differential equations (known as Liouville-Euler equations) that link the derivative of rotation velocity to changes in rotation axis inclination (see \cite{Lopes2021, Lopes2022a}).
-Geophysical or astronomical perturbations of a planet’s revolution lead to changes in its rotation, We now attempt to identify the corresponding law that id obeyed by the ratio (revolution period/rotation period).
+\Laplace (\cite{Laplace1799}) provides the system of linear differential equations that link the derivative of rotation velocity to changes in rotation axis inclination (see \cite{Lopes2021,Lopes2022a}).
+Geophysical or astronomical perturbations of a planet’s revolution lead to changes in its rotation, We now attempt to identify the corresponding law that is obeyed by the ratio "revolution period/rotation period".